tombousso/sJava/README.md

     )

+The bytecode for this example can be found at [the bottom of the page](#final-thoughts).

-The sJava compiler outputs classfiles just like the Java compiler.
+The sJava compiler outputs Java bytecode in classfiles just like the Java compiler.
 At this point the best example of sJava code is the sJava compiler itself (compile.sjava).

 ### Kawa